trailangeles/trailangeles/README.md

 # Trail Angeles

-[TrailAngeles.org](https://trailangeles.org) is a website to manage volunteer groups, recruit new volunteers, and provide accurate information on trails, hiking and other eductional programs in the Angeles National Forest.
+[TrailAngeles.org](https://trailangeles.org) is a website to manage volunteer groups, recruit new volunteers, and provide accurate information on trails, hiking and other educational programs in the Angeles National Forest.

 ### Acknowledgements